Learn about many of the available medications in our database.

 Children: The safety and effectiveness of using this medication have not been established for children.

-Seniors: People over the age of 65 are more likely to experience severe side effects of taking upadacitinib.
-Your doctor may prescribe lower doses of this medication than mentioned in this article.
+Seniors: People over the age of 65 years may be more likely to experience side effects from taking upadacitinib.

 What other drugs could interact with this medication?